Rbbt-Workflows/structure/workflow.md

 Annotates genomic mutations based on the protein features that are in close physical proximity to amino-acid changes

-At a distance of 5 amstrons
+At a distance of 5 angstroms

-## variant_interfaces
+## interfaces

-Find variants that affect residues in protein-protein interaction sufaces
+Find variants that affect residues in protein-protein interaction surfaces

+Residues at a distance of 8 angstroms of a residue from an interaction partner

+## annotate_mi

+Annotates mutated isoforms based on the protein features that are overlapping amino-acid changes

+## annotate_mi_neighbours

+Annotates mutated isoforms based on the protein features that are in close physical proximity to amino-acid changes

+At a distance of 5 angstroms

+## mi_interfaces

+Find mutated_isoforms with affected residues in protein-protein interaction sufaces

-Residues at a distance of 8 amstrons of a residue from an interaction partner
+Residues at a distance of 8 angstroms of a residue from an interaction partner

-## variant_neighbours
+## mi_neighbours

-Find residues in the neighbourhood of amino-acid changes derived from genomic mutations.
+Finds residues physical proximity to amino-acid changes in mutated isoforms

-At a distance of 5 amstrons
+At a distance of 5 angstroms

 ## neighbour_map